codership/galera/Docs_tommi/python3/source/configuration.rst

 The basic wsrep provider settings are:

 - ``wsrep_provider=/usr/lib64/galera/libgalera_smm.so`` |---| The
-  path to the Galera plugin.
+  path to the Galera Replication Plugin.
 - ``wsrep_cluster_address=gcomm://192.168.0.1,192.168.0.2,192.168.0.3`` |---| The
   cluster connection URL.
 See chapter :ref:`Starting a Cluster <Starting a Cluster>`.
 - ``wsrep_provider_options="gcache.size=32G; gcache.page_size=1G"`` |---| A